schemeway/rivr-speechtek-demo/README.md

 Build & Run
 -----------

-Make sur to have the JAVA_HOME environment variable set.
+Make sure to have the JAVA_HOME environment variable set.

      ./gradlew jettyRunWar